Geospatial Information Science and Technology

 Residential Component

-The first is an all-day orientation program at the start of the program designed to introduce faculty and advisors, bridge relationships between our new online and on-campus students, learn about the details of the program, and have fun together!
+The first is orientation at the start of the program designed to introduce faculty and advisors, bridge relationships between our new online and on-campus students, learn about the details of the program, and have fun together!

 The second on-campus experience takes place at the end of the program during our Digital Symposium.
 Students graduating will be asked to participate in a symposium to present their Capstone projects to our community partners, and the geospatial community at NC State.
 It is a great networking and professional development opportunity for graduating students.